hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 On the first Monday of June, I woke up with a pounding headache after hanging out with a friend the day before.
 It also happened to be my first day working full-time again.
 With the way I felt, I couldn't imagine getting through a full day of work, let alone a part-time day.
 That's when I realized that I needed to quit my job.

 I walked slow laps around our backyard that morning, weighing the pros and cons of leaving.
 After an hour of back and forth, I came to the conclusion that I should quit.
-I'll save the details for another post, but here's the short version -- my health matters way more than my job, and the past four-day weekend made it clear that resting without work helped.
+I'll save the details for another post, but here's the short version: my health matters way more than my job, and the past four-day weekend made it clear that resting without work helped.

 It was a tough decision though, as I had a very well-paying job in a tough job market, and I loved the team and product, and even the work at times.
 But at the end of the day, I needed to be healthy to be able to enjoy any of it.
 Plus, I'd never had a gap year in my life, and I had a lengthy backlog of hobbies, projects, and travel that I'd been wanting to do.
 After suddenly losing a year of my prime, what better time to live a little life than now?